 - Participate in the Hilton Dining Program and have a qualifying dine

-- Shop online through the Hilton Honors Shopping Portal
+- Shop online through the Hilton Honors Shopping Portal (Discontinued for U.S. shoppers)

 - Transfer of points into a Hilton Honors account from an external program, such as American Express Membership Rewards